Liturgical-Calendar/AmazonAlexa-newsbrief/README.md

 # AmazonAlexa-newsbrief
-Liturgy of the Day as an Amazon Alexa skill available for your daily news bried, using the Liturgical Calendar API
+Liturgy of the Day as an Amazon Alexa skill available for your daily news brief, using the Liturgical Calendar API